 Looking for some martial arts philosophy and inspiration?
 These audible books, when read to you, will make an impact.

 The Warrior Within: The Philosophies of Bruce Lee to Better Understand the World around You and Achieve a Rewarding Life (by John Little)

 John Little is uniquely placed to talk about Bruce Lee because he was the only person to be allowed access to all of Lee’s notes and diagrams after his death.
 This book talks about how Bruce Lee lived his life and shows you how to live by his philosophy.

 The Art of Peace: Teachings of the Founder of Aikido was written by the founder of Aikido, Morihei Ueshiba.
 In a time that Japan was growing militaristic, O-sensei was a pacifist.

-This book talks about the nonviolent means to resolving conflicts.
-Aside martial training, the philosophy is equally applicable to relationships and society.
+This book talks about the nonviolent means of resolving conflicts.
+Aside from martial training, the philosophy is equally applicable to relationships and society.

 Narration length: 2 hours and 20 minutes.

-A coming-of-age story (auto-biography) that captures the wonder of martial arts that every practicing martial artist once had.
+A coming-of-age story (autobiography) that captures the wonder of martial arts that every practising martial artist once had.
 Dave Lowry began his martial arts journey in 1968 by studying Yagyū Shinkage-ryū kenjutsu in Japan.
 And there is no doubt, that his experiences as an apprentice of the samurai arts prompted the reflections contained within.

 Narration length: 6 hours and 32 minutes.